Changing Times in Residency Training

 WellSpan York Hospital's residency in obstetrics and gynecology is a four-year categorical program approved for four residents at each level.
 Our Program is fully accredited by the ACGME (Accreditation Council for Graduate Medical Education).
 We are a primary affiliate of Drexel, Penn State, and Jefferson medical schools, and it is our mission to train physicians for the practice of obstetrics and gynecology, as well as to provide a solid foundation for residents interested in pursuing subspecialty fellowships.
 WellSpan York Hospital is a tertiary-care and regional referral center, serving a population base of over 620,000 as part of the WellSpan Health System.
-York Hospital has been an ACGME accredited training site since 1944 and supports seven other residency programs and six fellowships.
+WellSpan York Hospital has been a fully accredited training site since 1944 and supports seven other residency programs and six fellowships.
 Medical students from several schools rotate here for both primary care and subspecialty clerkships.

 Faculty and Leadership that make education their highest priority

 The OB/GYN Residency program is organized by the Program Director, Dr. Paul Burcher and Associate Residency Program Director, Dr. Patricia Reddy.

 The teaching staff consists of six Perinatologists, three Maternal Fetal Medicine Fellows, two Reproductive Endocrinologists, three Gynecologic Oncologists, three Gynecologic Oncology Fellows, eight robotic surgeons, a laborist group, four clinic preceptors, two Urogynecologists, and an Adolescent/Pediatric Gynecologist.
 In addition, the residency program has 15 highly-trained and dedicated clinical teaching faculty, six midwives, and two CRNPs.